-The System continues to have reliable access to the debt capital markets to support its mission of providing credit to farmers, ranchers and other eligible borrowers.
-During the first three months of 2015, investor demand for Systemwide Debt Securities has remained favorable across all products.
+The System continues to have reliable access to the debt capital markets to support its mission of providing credit and financial services to agriculture, rural infrastructure and rural communities.
+During the first three months of 2016, investor demand for Systemwide Debt Securities remained favorable across all products.
 Given the prevailing low interest rate environment, the Banks continued to refinance callable bonds when advantageous in order to lower their cost of funds.